gracemcken/BOOdle/README.md

 - I would like to create a colour blind mode, similar to what the official Wordle game has.
 When testing, I ensured there was enough contrast with my colours, however once I finished coding my project I discovered a chrome extension which simulates colour blindness.
 While having high contrasting colours did help, I still found it quite difficult to play the game.
 I've since done some research on how to make a colour blind mode and would like to implement it in the future to make the game as accessible as I can.
 - I would like to add more words, and perhaps a function that would let words larger than five letters be selected.
 This would require tweeking the JavaScript and CSS a great deal and was beyond my scope for this project, but I think the option of longer or shorter words would be excellent.
 - If the previous feature was implemented, then maybe a feature where the user could choose how many letter words the game chooses from, or a difficulty level for the words.
 I think this would be extremely beneficial for children who want to expand their vocabulary, but mean the game is still suitable for younger children.
+- An dictionary API that would mean users would have to enter a real word rather than just random letters.
+This would stop people 'cheating' by just using up letters.
+At the time of this project, I could not find a dictionary API that did not cost money.